EmbraceTheDefeat/EmbraceTheDefeat/README.md

 - 🌱 I’m currently learning JavaScript Basics through SoftUni.
 - 👯 I’m looking to collaborate on anything really - throw me a challenge and i will strive to add value.
 - 💬 Ask me about GDPR, consent taking (can go in detail about exact process), ISO/IEC 27001, PCI/DSS, ...etc.
-- 📫 How to reach me: https://www.linkedin.com/in/vinitsa-gorova-661958190 Linked in is a favourite of mine.
+- 📫 How to reach me: https://www.linkedin.com/in/vinitsa-gorova-661958190 LinkedIn is a favourite of mine.
 You can also find me on Facebook.
 - ⚡ Fun fact: My upmost favourite videogame is Skyrim.